-In addition to his law practice, Lawrence has lectured for municipalities, employers and insurance organizations and has contributed articles on civil rights and employment-related issues.
+In addition to his law practice, Larry has lectured for municipalities, employers and insurance organizations and has contributed articles on civil rights and employment-related issues.
 He has also consulted with clients concerning the development of policies and procedures and has provided educational and training to employees and managers of his clients.

 Lawrence received his juris doctor from Widener University School of Law and graduated from Widener University with a Bachelor of Science in Accounting.
 He is admitted to practice in Pennsylvania, New Jersey and the U.S. District Courts for the Eastern and Middle Districts of Pennsylvania.

-•Preventing and Remedying Police Misconduct, Rutgers-Camden Law School, 2014
+• Preventing and Remedying Police Misconduct, Rutgers-Camden Law School, 2014

-•Site Audits and Standard Operating Procedures, Delaware Valley Insurance Trust, 2013
+• Site Audits and Standard Operating Procedures, Delaware Valley Insurance Trust, 2013

-•Pennsylvania State Police Academy, Harrisburg, PA - Guest Lecturer
+• Pennsylvania State Police Academy, Harrisburg, PA - Guest Lecturer

-•University of Pittsburgh, Probation and Parole - Guest Lecturer
+• University of Pittsburgh, Probation and Parole - Guest Lecturer

 Year Joined Organization: 2011